1. Processes are going unfinished

 While it makes sense to rely on spreadsheets for simple data entry, managing complex data within spreadsheets can prove counterproductive.
 Your team ends up wasting time collecting data from various spreadsheets for complex reports.
-Pipefy can provide your business with a framework to move data away from human-error spreadsheets into a system that allows you to customize gain greater control of data while saving tons of time.
+Pipefy can provide your business with a framework to move data away from human-error spreadsheets into a system that allows you to customize and gain greater control of data while saving tons of time.
 You can even integrate Excel with process management platforms like Pipefy.

 Feeding the same data in multiple systems is a giant waste of time and resources, not to mention the fact that after some time, human error is bound to strike even the dullest processes!
-Data’s prevalence has mushroomed efforts meaning more work to find the right data, more time and resources spent collecting said data and profits flushed down the toilet.
-Plus, various departments are probably using multiple systems for data input, making collaboration frustrating and dragged out.
-Since not everyone across teams has access to every department’s data, duplication is destined to strike!
-Business process management software.
+Data’s prevalence has mushroomed efforts meaning more work to find the right data, more time and resources spent collecting said data, and profits flushed down the toilet.

+Does the way your systems are sharing information resemble a game of telephone?
+You likely are missing business process management software.
 Most companies have systems that share information.
 The vacancy you need to fill to reap better communication might be a backend database that produces reports.
 Imagine you’re a drafting company that relies on an accounting system to generate bids but relies on separate entities to construct project plans that are distributed to field workers.
 Rather than tediously entering project specs into numerous systems, you could automatically generate project details from an accounting system for those field workers by getting your processes together under the same umbrella.

 When your employees are voicing their concerns, you might want to listen.
 After all, you hired them because you trust their judgment and intelligence, right?
-Your team members might be expressing frustration on projects getting stuck in approval, processes moving too slowly and workflows not flowing.
+Your team members might be expressing frustration about projects getting stuck in approval, processes moving too slowly and workflows not flowing.
 They might know what is upsetting them, but what they might not know is that there is a painless solution.
-Process management systems are designed to craft smoother procedures and hyperefficient workflows, yielding greater employee and customer satisfaction, producing productive workers who are motivated to make your business more money.
+Process management systems are designed to craft smoother procedures and hyperefficient workflows, yielding greater employee and customer satisfaction, and producing productive workers who are motivated to make your business more money.